 Export your corrected MP3 from Audacity and import it into Filmora.
 Then, drag it into your music track.
 Syncing your audio should not be difficult, but you can always use your original audio to help you line it up properly if you need to.
 Just look for a significant spike in your audio waves in both your MP3 and the original audio and make sure they are right on top of each other.

 Then, since you no longer need your original audio, you can delete it.
-Right click on your clip and select Audio Detach.
-Once your audio is in its own track just select it and click delete.
+Right-click on your clip and select Audio Detach.
+Once your audio is on its own track just select it and click delete.

 Sometimes background noise is so minor that you do not want to bother going through the process of removing it.
 In these situations, it may be easier to cover up your background noise than to remove it.
 This is as simple as dragging a song into the music track of your timeline and adjusting its volume so it is not loud enough to draw attention away from your dialogue.
 Chances are you want to add background music anyways and this is not even an extra step.

 Richard Bennett is a writer and a lover of all things video.

 Follow @Richard Bennett